 - Badass Driver: Larry.
 He hopes to get into NASCAR, after all, and pulls quite the stunts while being chased by Captain Franklin.
 Too bad about the train at the end, though.

-- Car Fu: A few notable scenes in the second half of the movie.
+- Car Fu: A few notable scenes of cars being used as weapons in the second half of the movie, both from Larry and the police cruisers.

 - Casual Danger Dialogue: Between Larry and Mary, as they are driving at high speed on a country lane while a police cruiser is trying to ram them off the road.Larry: He wants to play!